2027 Riojan regional election: Election date

 The term of the Parliament of La Rioja expires four years after the date of its previous election.
 Elections to the Parliament are fixed for the fourth Sunday of May every four years.
-The previous election was held on 28 May 2023, setting the election date for the Parliament on Sunday, 23 May 2027.
+The previous election was held on 28 May 2023, setting the election date for the Parliament on 23 May 2027.

 The president has the prerogative to dissolve the Parliament of La Rioja and call a snap election, provided that no motion of no confidence is in process, no nationwide election is due and some time requirements are met: namely, that dissolution does not occur either during the first legislative session or within the legislature's last year ahead of its scheduled expiry, nor before one year has elapsed since a previous dissolution.
 In the event of an investiture process failing to elect a regional president within a two-month period from the first ballot, the Parliament shall be automatically dissolved and a fresh election called.
-Any snap election held as a result of these circumstances will not alter the period to the next ordinary election, with elected deputies merely serving out what remains of their four-year terms.
+Any snap election held as a result of these circumstances will not alter the period to the next ordinary election, with elected lawmakers serving the remainder of its original four-year term.